SAP-samples/cloud-extension-s4hana-business-process/mission/create-launchpad-app/README.md

     <!-- <img src="././images/integrate_launchpad_2.png" width="80%"> -->

-7. In the items table, click checkmark for the apps *Risks* and *Mitigations*.
+7. In the items table, click checkmark for your app.
 Click on the button *Add to My Content*
      <!-- <img src="././images/integrate_launchpad_3.png" width="80%"> -->

 8. Navigate back to *My Content* and click on role *Everyone* in table "Items"